 The Punisher logo is like a helmet that turns the wearer into a creature with special abilities.
-The emblem indicates dark thoughts and dangerous evil intentions that take possession of the character.
+The emblem symbolizes dark thoughts and dangerous, evil intentions that possess the character.
 The hero brings death to all who collide with him.

 Meaning and History

-The antihero was created by at least four specialists because, in addition to the writer and two artists, Stan Lee, the publisher, and editor-in-chief of Marvel, took part in the process.
-It is believed that he gave the name to the new character.
-In general, a whole team worked on it: its members discussed the image, character, appearance, and details of the costume, putting forward their options.
-In one of the Corners’ sketches, the Punisher had a skull on his chest.
-Then John Romita Sr. enlarged it so the sinister drawing took up more space on the villain’s chest.
+The antihero was created by at least four specialists: the writer and two artists, plus Stan Lee, Marvel’s publisher and editor-in-chief.
+It is believed that he gave the new character a name.
+In general, the whole team worked on it: its members discussed the image, character, appearance, and costume details, putting forward their options.
+In one of the Corner’s sketches, the Punisher had a skull on his chest.
+Then John Romita Sr. enlarged it so that the sinister drawing occupied more space on the villain’s chest.
 Ross Andru then finalized the logo.

 According to Gerry Conway, he was inspired by the Executioner, invented by Don Pendleton.
 Therefore, Punisher replaced another character that Jackal had to use to fight Spider-Man.
 And there are at least two assumptions about the appearance of his emblem.
 First, the design is inspired by the familiar Vietcong sniper.
-Second, the base for the logo was the image of the demon Olivier – one of the supervillains of Marvel.
+Second, the logo’s base was an image of the demon Olivier, a Marvel supervillain.

 What is Punisher?

 This is an American franchise and its main character.
-At first, Punisher was a Marvel comic, and after gaining popularity, it received many sequels in different genres.
+At first, The Punisher was a Marvel comic, and after gaining popularity, it spawned many sequels across different genres.
 The antihero’s real name is Frank Castle, a war veteran who administers justice.

 However, initially, the antihero did not have an attractive image.
 He was opposed to Spider-Man and other superheroes.
 Later, the Punisher gained interesting features and charisma, becoming more positive, attractive, and popular.

 The concept of its logo has also expanded.
 It is not just a personal symbol that recognizes a specific character.
-It is also intended for other purposes: for example, the skull sign helps attract enemy fire to an area of armor that has increased strength compared to other areas on the body.
+It is also intended for other purposes: for example, the skull sign helps attract enemy fire to an area of armor that is stronger than other areas of the body.
 Another logo that intimidates opponents symbolizes injustice, which returns to those who committed a crime.
 The skull also became a reminder of Vietnam, where the comic book character previously fought and used the emblem to taunt those who captured it.

-The logo’s meaning has become much wider and far beyond the Marvel Comics universe.
-Many organizations and individuals actively use it – it is so popular and recognizable.
-Many fans of the skull emblem serve in the army and the police, and a scandal in the United States was even associated with it some time ago.
+The logo’s meaning has expanded far beyond the Marvel Comics universe.
+Many organizations and individuals actively use it it is so popular and recognizable.
+Many fans of the skull emblem serve in the army and the police, and a scandal in the United States was even associated with it at one point.
 Therefore, the elongated skull emblem is much more popular than its owner, the Punisher.
-It is used as a tattoo, identification mark, signal mark, print, decoration, etc.
+It is used as a tattoo, an identification mark, a signal mark, a print, or a decoration.

 It is controversial and ambiguous.
 However, like the Punisher himself, he resists evil on the one hand and is very evil on the other.
 In addition to determination and honor, the character personifies destruction and uncontrollable aggression.
-Therefore, his logo is non-standard: it is not built on the letter designation on behalf of the antihero.
+Therefore, his logo is non-standard: it is not based on the anti-hero’s letter designation.

-The emblem shows a non-classical skull – with an elongated front part.
+The emblem depicts a non-classical skull with an elongated forehead.
 The four vertical stripes bear little resemblance to teeth, even elongated ones.
 Rather, they resemble a crest, fangs, or an uneven palisade.
 A hook-shaped protrusion is visible on the left cheekbone, which is not on the right side.
 The sinuses are also not the same: they are narrower than usual and are located above the other.
-The eye sockets are diagonally elongated and look like the eyes of an alien – just as large and scary.
+The eye sockets are elongated diagonally and look like an alien’s eyes, just as large and scary.

 Font and Colors